 Nicotine Anonymous states that the only requirement to join the group is a desire to be free of nicotine addiction.
 Group members use meeting time to honestly share their struggles with nicotine and receive support from other members.
 The group adheres to a 12-step recovery model to help members stop using nicotine.

 The 12 steps of the Nicotine Anonymous smokers support groups were patterned on the 12-step program of Alcoholics Anonymous, though the two groups are not affiliated.
 The rough outline of the steps is admission of helplessness, reliance on a higher power, and the decision to turn one’s life over to that higher power.
 Once this is done, the addict faces and confesses his wrongdoing, makes a list of people he has harmed and does his best to make restitution.
 After having made restitution, the addict continues to follow a lifestyle of prayer and communion with God and fellowship with others in recovery.

 Nicotine Anonymous also uses five tools to help members kick the smoking habit: support group meetings, a phone list of other members who are willing to offer advice and support in the interim, informational books and pamphlets, the help of another member who is able and willing to act as a personal coach to newcomers (also called a sponsor), and service to others still struggling with nicotine addiction.

 Don’t try to kick the habit on your own.
 Let us show you how much better it is when you walk this path with others.
-Call us at 1-888-287-0471 to find the Nicotine Anonymous smokers support group nearest you.
+Call us at 1-888-287-0471 Who Answers? to find the Nicotine Anonymous smokers support group nearest you.